happer64bit/hyperscript/README.md

 - **HTTP Methods**: Test GET, POST, PUT, and DELETE requests.
 - **Validation**: Check status codes, content types, and body content.
-- **Conditions**: Validate if responses contain specific values or if numeric fields meet criteria.
+- **Conditions**: Validate if responses contain specific values, match exact values, or if numeric fields meet criteria (less than, greater than, equal to).
+- **Concurrency**: Run tests in parallel to improve efficiency.
 - **Reporting**: Detailed success and failure messages, with optional verbose output.

 ## Installation